Tuesday of Holy Week

 By His own blood He entered in once into the holy place, having obtained eternal redemption for us. – Hebrew 9:12.

-When Jesus died, the great, thick, heavy veil which hung before the Holy of Holies was rent in two from top to bottom by the power of God.
-And thereby the Lord plainly showed that Christ had now come and had finished His work of atonement, and that Jesus, the Crucified, is this Christ.
-Yes, Jesus has reconciled us to God; by His own blood He entered in once into the holy place, that is to say, He appeared before God whom we have offended, having obtained eternal salvation for us.
-And now every sinner can come to God in Jesus’ name and cheerfully say: “Abba, Father!” – And something more happened when Jesus died.
-The earth quaked, the rocks rent, the graves about Jerusalem were opened, and many bodies of the saints of God that slept arose and came out of their graves; and after His resurrection they went into Jerusalem, and appeared unto many.
+When Jesus died, the great, thick, heavy veil, which hung before the Holy of Holies, was rent in two from top to bottom by the power of God (Matthew 27:51).
+And thereby, the Lord plainly showed that Christ had now come and had finished His work of atonement, and that Jesus, the Crucified, is this Christ.
+Yes, Jesus has reconciled us to God; by His own blood He entered in once into the holy place, that is, to say: He appeared before God, whom we have offended, having obtained eternal salvation for us.
+And now every sinner can come to God in Jesus’ name, and cheerfully say: “Abba, Father” (Romans 8:15; Galatians 4:6)!
+And something more happened when Jesus died.
+The earth quaked, the rocks rent, the graves about Jerusalem were opened, and many bodies of the saints of God that slept arose and came out of their graves, and, after His resurrection, they went into Jerusalem, and appeared unto many (Matthew 27:51-53; Mark 15:38).

 Since Christ hath full atonement made